YJLCV/YJLCV.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am currently a first-year Ph.D. student in the School of Architecture and Urban Planning at ShenzhenUniversity, under the supervision of Prof. Ruisheng Wang, I eamed both my Master's (2021-2024) andBachelor's (2017-2021) degrees from the School of computer Engineering at Jimei University, advised byProf.
+Guorong Cai and Prof. jinhe Su.
+My research interests lie at the intersection of remote sensing andcomputer vision, with a particular focus on applications within the built environment, including intelligentprocessing of point clouds and images, and 3D reconstruction.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** Object Detection, Stereo Matching, Foundation Models
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Remote Sensing:** Point Cloud, Building Reconstruction, GeoAI

 ## News